 Some lifts come with outriggers already attached.
 Others are added later as accessories.
 AWP outriggers come in various designs.
 Some fold out from the lift’s sides.
 Others are fastened directly to the machine’s framework.
 Outriggers on some older lifts may need to be lowered by hand to place them firmly on the ground or slab.
 Newer lifts usually have motors or hydraulic systems that lower and seat the outriggers.
 Top of the line machines have self-leveling outriggers that automatically lower and adjust each leg for maximum stability and support.
 For added safety, many aerial lifts have interlock devices that keep the boom locked in the stowed position until the outriggers are deployed.

 If the work platform is low and the scissor lift is on solid ground or a concrete slab, you might not need to use the outriggers.
 If a fully extended scissor lift is on soft ground or exposed to high winds, it’s a good idea to stabilize the lift by using its outriggers.
 When the outriggers are down, the scissor lift is supported by both its wheels and the outrigger’s four legs.
 The weight of the lift is also spread evenly across a wider area, which makes it more stable.
 Scissor lifts can carry more weight than most other types of lifts, which make outriggers an important safety feature.
-Large, rough terrain scissor lifts used in heavy construction can carry loads of more than 50,000 pounds of workers, tools, and materials.
+A large, rough terrain scissor lift with outriggers used in heavy construction can carry loads of more than 50,000 lbs. of workers, tools, and materials.

 Scissor lift outriggers are useful for avoiding tip overs.
 One of the most common AWP accidents is a scissor lift tip over, but proper outrigger deployment provides a stable, sure-footed base for workers.